Who can press records with Holiday Records?

 It is also worth noting that all test pressings are done using black vinyl, even if your records are to be produced in colour.

-We will only be initially offering 12” records, however we have plans to expand to 7” and 10” in the near future.
+We currently only offer 12” records, however we have plans to expand to 7” and 10” in the near future.

-Alongside our premium quality black PVC, we will be offering high quality coloured vinyl in a variety of colours (see our Pressing Page for more information).
+Alongside our premium quality black PVC, we offer high quality coloured vinyl in a variety of colours (see our Record Pressing page for more information).
 We have the ability to source additional colours that may not feature on our website so please do not hesitate to ask.

 How will I receive my records?

-We will be happy to ship you records anywhere in the world –– give us an address and we will do the rest.
+We are happy to ship you records anywhere in the world –– give us an address and we will do the rest.
 If you are local, feel free to come and visit the plant and pick up your records any time during our opening hours.

 The remaining 50% will need to be paid when your records a pressed, packaged and ready to be shipped.
 Again, the invoice for this will be sent directly to your email.

-We will take a variety of payment methods –– direct bank transfer, credit/debit card (through an online payment portal) and PayPal or even cash.
+We take a variety of payment methods - direct bank transfer, credit/debit card (through an online payment portal) and PayPal or even cash.

 Although we do not offer in-house audio mastering, we do work closely with highly skilled audio engineers who would be happy to master your tracks specifically for vinyl.
 Please get in touch with us for recommendations near you.

 Just as a reminder, all audio provided to us must be mastered specifically for vinyl.